atalargo/json-schema/docs/1.x/filters.md

 # Filters

-Json Schema specification contains a lot of filters to validate data, but most of them are only for _range check_ (like minimum, maximum, minLength, ...).
+Json Schema specification contains a lot of keywords to validate data, but most of them are only for _range check_ (like minimum, maximum, minLength, ...).
 So, what happens if you want to check if something exists in a database?
 Well, there cannot be such thing in json schema because it requires a lot